 This topic builds on the 2019 Title 24, Part 6 Standards that allow a dual baseline strategy wherein electrically space- and water-heated buildings are compared to a code minimum electrically space- and water-heated building, whereas natural gas-based systems for heating and water heating are compared to code minimum natural gas-based systems.
-The limitation is that the dual baseline option for water heating is only available for multifamily buildings with individual water heaters, and the dual baseline option for heating ventilation and air conditioning (HVAC) is available only for low-rise multifamily buildings.
-The 2019 Title 24, Part 6 Standards did not address central water heating for both low-rise and high-rise residential buildings, HVAC, and non-regulated end uses, such as appliances and plug loads for mid-rise and high-rise residential buildings.
+The limitation is that the dual baseline option for water heating is only available for multifamily buildings with individual water heaters, and the dual baseline option for HVAC is available only for multifamily buildings three stories and fewer.
+The 2019 Title 24, Part 6 Standards did not address central water heating.
+It also did not address HVAC and non-regulated end uses, such as appliances and plug loads for multifamily buildings four stories and greater.

-Under 2019 Title 24, Part 6 code, the high-rise residential DHW baseline follows the same rules as low-rise residential buildings.
+Under the 2019 Title 24, Part 6 requirements, all multifamily buildings follow the same rules for the DHW baseline.
 2019 Title 24, Part 6 provides an alternative performance approach for HPWHs that serve more than one and up to eight units without the use of recirculation loops or pumps.
 This option is often called a 'clustered' design or approach.
 Under 2019 Title 24, Part 6, the clustered approach is considered analogous to the individual heat pump water heater approach and does not incur any compliance penalties.

-For mid- and high-rise residential buildings (four stories or more), the performance pathway under 2019 Title 24, Part 6 code uses mixed fueled HVAC system as the baseline (CEC 2019).
-The California Energy Commission has proposed changes to the current 2019 Title 24, Part 6 code nonresidential ACM to use the following equipment as baseline HVAC systems:

-- For mid-rise residential buildings (four to seven stories): the baseline system is single zone constant volume direct expansion air conditioner (Split Dx) with furnace - For high-rise residential buildings (eight stories or more): the baseline system is Split Dx with furnace.

-The Statewide CASE Team uses these proposed baseline systems as the basis of this CASE Report analysis for mid-rise and high-rise multifamily buildings respectively.
+For multifamily buildings four stories and greater, the performance pathway under 2019 Title 24, Part 6 code uses mixed fueled HVAC system as the baseline (CEC 2019).
+The California Energy Commission has proposed changes to the current 2019 Title 24, Part 6 code Nonresidential ACM Reference Manual to use the following equipment as baseline HVAC systems.
+The new baseline system is single zone constant volume direct expansion air conditioner (Split Dx) with gas-fired furnace.
+The Statewide CASE Team uses these proposed baseline systems as the basis of this CASE Report analysis for multifamily buildings four stories and greater.

-The 2019 Title 24, Residential ACM Reference Manual specifies a Seasonal Energy Efficiency Ratio (SEER) of 14.0 and Energy Efficiency Ratio (EER) of 11.7 for space cooling systems.
-The Statewide CASE Team uses this existing requirement as the basis to compare heat pump technologies versus split system air conditioners with furnaces for high-rise residential dwelling units.
+The 2019 Title 24, Part 6 Residential ACM Reference Manual specifies a Seasonal Energy Efficiency Ratio (SEER) of 14.0 and Energy Efficiency Ratio (EER) of 11.7 for space cooling systems.
+The Statewide CASE Team uses this existing requirement as the basis to compare heat pump technologies versus split system air conditioners with gas-fired furnaces for dwelling units in multifamily buildings four stories and greater.